About Dr. Laurence Boxer

 Born and grew up in Detroit, Michigan

-Our daughter, Robin Waldman, is an archivist at the National Archives facility at College Park, Md.
-She previously held positions as archivist, librarian, and collections specialist at the Jewish Museum of Maryland.
+Our daughter, Robin Waldman, is the Director of Employee Communications and Editorial Services at the National Archives and Records Administration.
+She previously was an archivist at the Archives' facility at College Park, Md.
+Robin received Archivist's Awards for Outstanding Achievement in 2009 and 2011.
+Before starting her career at the Archives, Robin held positions as archivist, librarian, and collections specialist at the Jewish Museum of Maryland.

 Robin graduated from Syracuse University (class of '01) with a Master's in Museum Studies and a Master's in Art History.
 She held fellowships from both departments during her graduate studies.